akerber47/akerber47.github.io/reading.md

 read these again.)

 ### 2020 January
+- Steve Oualline, *How Not To Program in C++*
+- Anna Post, *Emily Post's Wedding Parties*
+- P. K. Hari, *Excel for the CFO*
+- Lundy Bancroft, *Why Does He Do That?*
+- Michael Ellsberg, *The Education of Millionaires*
+- Paul Asquith and Lawrence A. Weiss, *Lessons in Corporate Finance*
+- Robert Meikyo Rosenbaum and Barry Magid ed., *What's Wrong with Mindfulness*
+- Yuwanda Black, *The Ultimate Freelancer's Guidebook*
+- Richard H. Thaler and Cass R. Sunstein, *Nudge*
+- Guy Spier, *The Education of a Value Investor*
+- John Perkins, *The New Confessions of an Economic Hit Man*
+- Sam Polk, *For the Love of Money*
+- Christian Rudder, *Dataclysm*
+- Turney Duff, *The Buy Side*
+- Emanuel Derman, *My Life as a Quant*
+- Todd A. Harrison, *The Other Side of Wall Street*
+- Theodore Grossman and John Leslie Livingstone ed., *The Portable MBA in Finance and Accounting*
 - Peter Leeds, *Penny Stocks for Dummies*
 - Barbara Rockefeller, *Technical Analysis for Dummies*
 - Arvind Narayanan et al, *Bitcoin and Cryptocurrency Technologies*